Otto-Stern Award

 Goethe-Universität Frankfurt

-Guidelines for awarding the Otto Stern Prize
+Guidelines for the award of the Otto Stern Prize

 Otto-Stern Award 2024

-The Division of Magnetic Resonance of the German Chemical Society awarded the Otto-Stern Award 2024 to Prof. Dr. Dr. hc Horst Kessler on September 12, 2024 in Rostock.
+The Division of Magnetic Resonance of the German Chemical Society awarded the Otto-Stern Award 2024 to Prof. Dr. Dr. hc Horst Kessler on September 12, 2024 in Rostock:

 Otto-Stern Award 2023